clackary/EvalSystem/API/README.md

 ---

+The API to handle database calls is written in PHP, though Chitester will most likely use Python, they will most likely need to re-code your database calls into python when the time comes.
+We were never solid on what language they would be using, so we just picked one that will work as a middle-man between the front end and the database.

-The API to handle database calls is written in PHP.
-It relies on a few packages that you will need to install using composer.
+This PHP API relies on a few packages that you will need to install using composer.

 Composer is a package manager similar to npm for JavaScript.
 If you want to learn about composer on your own, visit https://getcomposer.org/